mart337i/DoomReinforcementLearning/docs/README.md

 PPO is a reinforcement learning algorithm that balances stability and sample efficiency by constraining policy updates.
 It achieves this through clipping policy gradients and employing an adaptive learning rate.

 ### The Setup
-The map the network has been trained on is `deadly_corridor.wad`, but the config has been altered to the following:
+The network has been trained on is `deadly_corridor.wad`, but the config has been altered to the following:

 ```cfg
 doom_scenario_path = deadly_corridor.wad